cpske/ISP/automation/travis-demo-project.md

     ```

 3. Change directory to `demo-pyci` and do this:

    - create a git repository
    - add a .gitignore file for Python projects.
 By now, you should have your own .gitignore for Python projects.
-Your .gitignore should include `__pycache__` dirs.
+Your .gitignore should include `__pycache__` and `.coverage`.
    - add all files to the git repository, including .gitignore
    - commit everything to your git repo

 4. Create a public `demo-pyci` repository on Github.
 Then

    - add it as remote for your local demo-pyci repo (`git remote add origin https://...`)
    - push everything to Github (`git push -u origin master`)